we-are-altitude/static-base/README.md

 Currently, Static Base is simple but the following:

-- Auto-compiles Coffeescript and LESS files for you
+- Auto-compiles Coffeescript and SASS files for you
 - Uses Live Reload for faster development
 - Concatenates your resulting CSS & JS files into one file each
 - Provides an intial structure for your CSS & JS
+- Provides a basic grid, form and button modules
 - Has 1 simple command to build your site so that's is ready for deployment